Posted on 20 February 2019 by Mike

 Which mortgage lenders allow unlimited overpayments?

-Nearly every lender has a product which allows unlimted overpayments, even if it is only their standard variable rate (SVR) and the rate is not particulary competitive.
+Nearly every lender has a product which allows unlimited overpayments, even if it is only their standard variable rate (SVR) and the rate is not particulary competitive.

-My question to you would be "do you really need an unlimited overpayment facility?"
+My question to you would be "do you really need a mortgage with unlimited overpayment facility?"
 Most mortgage products nowadays allow up to 10% of the mortgage debt to be repaid without penalty each year and there are others that allow up to 20% without compromising on the rate.

 If you really do want to make unlimited overpayments then you should look for products with no early repayment charges or products that allow you to repay all but £1 without charge.
 You will pay for the extra flexibility but Coventry, Northern Rock, Hinckley & Rugby, Newbury, Nottingham, Leeds, Principality, ING Direct and Metro Bank all have variable rate mortgages that allow unlimited overpayments.

 I believe we can help you and that you would benefit from speaking to one of our independent mortgage advisers.
-Please call 0344 346 3672 and tell the consultant the date and title of your question, they will then be able to help you find the right mortgage for you.
+Please call 0344 346 3672 or submit an enquiry to discuss this with one of our consultants.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.